Since Tibet is a special autonomous region of China, it is difficult as other provinces in mainland China to travel.

 There’re also some other tips to avoid AMS:

 – Do exercises to keep you fit before coming to Tibet.

-– Avoid catching a cold before you entry to Tibet.
+– Avoid catching a cold before your entry to Tibet.

 – Make sure you have a good sleep the night before you flying to Lhasa.

-– After getting off your airplane in the airport, walk slowly, take some deep breath.
-Do not do anything severely.
+– After getting off your airplane in the airport, amble, take some deep breath.
+Do nothing severely.

 – Ascend to higher altitude gradually.
 DO NOT ASCEND ANY HIGHER if you feel bad.

 – Prepare some AMS pills according to your doctor’s suggestion.